Affiliate Disclosure

 Back in 2019, Apple applied for a patent concerning an Apple Pencil that could include "an on-board display" that showed different colors.
 In that case, the idea was that a user would see what color pen or brush stroke was about to be applied.

-Now a new patent application suggests what in hindsight seems like an obvious extension of this.
+Then in 2023, Apple applied for a patent that in hindsight seems like an obvious extension of this.
 According to the proposals in "Electronic Device With Optical Sensor For Sampling Surfaces," the Pencil tip could sense colors.

-The same patent application effectively repeats some of the earlier one about how users could change or select colors through some manner of control on the Pencil.
-But the key new thing is that pressing the tip of the stylus against a color to identify and copy it — regardless of where that color is.
+The key new thing is that pressing the tip of the stylus against a color to identify and copy it — regardless of where that color is.

 "The color sensor may be used to sample the color of the surface of an external object," says Apple.
 So this is not solely about tapping the Pencil against, say, an image on an iPad screen, it could be touching the tip against real-world objects.